 Wild Fire Progress Aftermath

-By November 14, 2018, Eden Fire’s burn area has grown to be more than 343 acres.
+By November 14, 2018, Eden Fire’s burn area had grown to be more than 343 acres, a stark contrast to the 400,000 acres of the Potter Valley Fire.
 The western edge of the fire slowly crept towards the Eden Creek drainage, but it has established on the east side of the drainage.
 The park’s fire experts at this point did not see any indication that it was moving southwards to Homer’s Nose.
 The behavior of Eden Fire remained positive, with its fuel coming mostly from brush, downed tree logs and a few standing dead trees, which are also called “snags.”
 Since the area has no modern fire history, there are several snags in the area primarily due to natural tree mortality.

 Smoke was already visible from the western side of the Sequioa National Park, a dangerous sign of the growing wildfire.
 Apart from the Eden Fire, some of the visible smoke is from three other brush fires within the park.
 The Sequoia national Park Fire Management Office maintained that their office take air quality concerns very seriously.
 However, Eden Fire was allowed to continue on its course since it was burning in designated wilderness.
 The office did not see the need to intervene with Eden Fire since it was ecologically beneficial and it will be unwise to take away valuable firefighting resources away from more dangerous fires in California.